virginiemarques/GAPeDNA/README.md

 # Source code for GAPeDNA

-This repo allows sharing and testing of our web-app interface investigating database gaps in eDNA.
+This repo presents the source code of our web-app interface GAPeDNA, investigating database gaps in eDNA metabarcoding primers.
+The online access to the app is [here](https://shiny.cefe.cnrs.fr/GAPeDNA/).
-After paper acceptance, the app will be deposited on a server for easy access thought a web link.
+Alternatively, you can also access the app in your local machine.

+## New taxa addition

+To propose a new taxon to be added in GAPeDNA, please file an issue labelled 'enhancement' in this repo stating the wanted group, and provide the necessary informations:

+* Primers amplifying the taxon, or a list of species amplified by each primer if you already performed the virtual PCRs
+* One or several global spatialized checklist with relevant resolution

+If the information is correct, the app will be updated to implement your suggestion.

 ## Display the app